Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Density Evolution Analysis

 \section{Density Evolution Analysis}

-Recalling that the distribution of the estimation entropy $H_n$ can be derived from the distribution of the \ac{APP} logarithmic ratio $\Lambda_n$ (using \eqref{eq:ent_yn}), we consider next the problem of obtaining the distribution of the \ac{r.v.} $\Lambda_n$.
-To do so, we employ a \ac{DE} \cite{RU01a} approach to the recursive calculation of the \ac{APP} logarithmic ratio density over the trellis diagram describing the evolution of the \ac{HMM} state \cite[Chapter 4]{Pfister2003}.
-We instantiate the analysis for both the random and the reactive transmission strategies.
-To numerically implement the analysis, we resort to quantized \ac{DE} \cite{JinQDE}.
-Note that in the reactive case, the analysis requires tracking the evolution of the joint distribution of a $2M-1$ random variables, rendering the quantized \ac{DE} analysis intractable even under simple quantiziation rules.
+Recalling that the distribution of the estimation entropy $H_n$ can be derived from that of the \ac{APP} logarithmic ratio using \eqref{eq:ent_yn}, we consider next the problem of obtaining the distribution of the \ac{r.v.} $\Lambda_n$.
+To do so, we employ a \ac{DE} \cite{RU01a} approach to the recursive calculation of the \ac{APP} logarithmic ratio density over the trellis diagram describing the evolution of the \ac{HMM} state \cite[Chapter 4]{Pfister2003}. \revOne{In particular, quantized \ac{DE} \cite{JinQDE} provides an efficient (i.e., fast) means to evaluate the estimation entropy $H_n$, and it represents a viable alternative to the use of long Monte Carlo simulations.} We instantiate the analysis for both the random and the reactive transmission strategies.
+Note that in the reactive case, the analysis requires tracking the evolution of the joint distribution of $2M-1$ random variables, rendering the quantized \ac{DE} analysis intractable even under simple quantiziation rules.
 For this reason, we will resort only to the myopic state estimator.